The Ultimate Guide To Guitar Pedals | Guitar Pedal Beginner Guide

 We are living in an amazing music age.

 It simply existing is not enough, however.
-We must take full control of this technology and use it as our alley.
+We must take full control of this technology and use it as our ally.
 Learning and optimizing the available technology is now key to success.

 One piece of technology that has still been around for quite some time is the guitar pedal.